-Or do low-carb, low sugar cakes only live in your dreams?
+Does a delicious keto cake recipe really exist?
+Or do low-carb, low-sugar cakes only live in your dreams?

 What Makes These Keto Cake Recipes Different?

-Keto cake recipes still call for traditional baking staples like large eggs, baking powder and cocoa powder, but they swap out high carb ingredients like white flour and sugar to stay within low carb keto macros.
+Keto cake recipes still call for traditional baking staples including large eggs, baking soda, baking powder, and cocoa powder, but they swap high-carb ingredients like white flour and sugar to stay within low-carb keto macros.

 #1: Almond Flour or Coconut Flour

-Almonds and coconuts are also naturally gluten-free so their flour isn’t just lower in carbs, it’s also safe for anyone with gluten sensitivities.
+Almonds, as well as coconuts, are both naturally gluten-free, which makes their flour not only lower in carbs, but also safe for anyone with gluten sensitivities.

-Almond flour has a similar texture to regular flour so your cake recipes won’t take on any strange cardboard-like consistencies.
+Almond flour or almond meal has a similar texture to regular flour, so your cake recipes won’t end up with a cardboard-like consistency.

-The three major sugar alternatives to use in keto cake recipes that won’t spike your blood sugar are: stevia, erythritol and monk fruit.
+The three major sugar alternatives in any keto cake recipe are stevia, erythritol, and monk fruit.